Labaro7/STL-Containers-Implementations/README.md

 It was made using templates in order to make the containers generic for any C++ or custom types.

-The classes throw exceptions that terminate the process that called them when encountering bad conditions.

 ## Vector
 Dynamic array.
 It is given a certain capacity and when it is full, it allocates two times the current capacity and deallocates the previous one.